jNapier23/QAA-AWS-Ansible-Terraform_Skillcheck/README.txt

 - The terminal will be unusable whilst the express app is running, however you can check to see the result by visiting the following address in your preferred web browser: http://<ip address>:5000
 - Once finished, control+c to quit the express app, and use the "exit" command to return to the Controller instance
 - Use "cat inventory.ini" to get the list of IP addresses again if you wish to connect to another instance
-- When finished, run the exit script with: "sh quit-project.sh" [WARNING: Once this script completes successfully, the created instances will be destroyed and the controller instance will be shut down to preserve AWS resources]
+- When finished, run the exit script with: "sh quit-project.sh".
+Follow instructions and enter IAM credentials as requested [WARNING: Once this script completes successfully, the created instances will be destroyed and the controller instance will be shut down to preserve AWS resources]